refractionPOINT/lc-iac-generator/readme.md

 - The Extensions tab provides checkboxes for selecting different extensions to include in the configuration.
 - Users can also choose sub-categories like Rulesets.
     - Note, the "Soteria" rulesets incur additional cost.
 Read about these rulesets [here](https://docs.limacharlie.io/docs/detection-and-response-managed-rulesets-soteria-rules).
+- Some extensions support (or even expect) a user-provided API key.
+If you enable one of these options, a new input field will appear on the "User Inputs" tab (see below).

 ### Artifact Collection Tab